dclin/gptlab-streamlit/README.md

 ## Contributions
 Contributions are welcomed.
 Simply open up an issue and create a pull request.
 If you are introducing new features, please provide a detailed description of the specific use case you are addressing and setup instructions to test.

-Aside: I am new to open source, work full-time,  and have young kids, please bare with me if I don't get back to you right away.
+Aside: I am new to open source, work full-time,  and have young kids, please bear with me if I don't get back to you right away.

 ## License
 This project is licensed under the terms of the MIT License.
 See [LICENSE](LICENSE) for more details.